-The DES-3526 supports 802.1p priority queuing.
 The Switch has four priority queues.
 These priority queues are labeled as 3, the high queue to 0, the lowest queue.
 The eight priority tags, specified in IEEE 802.1p are mapped to the Switch's priority tags as follows: